Calderdale Corridor Improvement Programmes Phase 1

 If you move the Pelican Crossing directly in front of the residence on the corner of Holme St and New Road as you propose, will you take into account the noise nuisance from the bleeps to the people living at this address?

-Lester Bangs asked over 5 years ago
+Lester Bangs asked about 6 years ago

 The proposed pedestrian crossing is not required to have the audible (bleep) to inform visually impaired users of when the pedestrian crossing is on green.
 A tactile rotator cone can be provided which performs the same function without the ‘bleep’.